paleopollen/Novel_Pollen_Phylogenetic_Placement/README.md

-# Pollen_Recognition_Pipeline
+# Phylogenetically_Informed_Pollen_Pipeline
-Code for a variety of pollen recognition tasks, including classification, novelty detection, and phylogenetic placement
+Code for a variety of pollen recognition tasks, including classification, novelty detection, and phylogenetic placement.